TO: Lisa Randall, the Frank B. Baird, Jr. Professor of Science, at Harvard

 Over a year ago I had a chance to get back into the classroom — high school geometry.
 I was the sub for a nephew and did a simple lesson on the platonic solids.
 Then, they asked me back (December 19).

-I was thinking about nested and combinatorial geometries and wondered, how many notations back would it be to get to the Planck length.
-112 divisions later I was there… thinking about Phil Morrison and the Powers of Ten.
-We then multiplied out and found in about 90 multiplications-by-2 we were somewhere around the edges of the observable universe.
+I was thinking about nested and combinatorial geometries and wondered, how many notations back would it take to get to the Planck length.
+112 divisions later I was there.
+Thinking about Phil Morrison and the Powers of Ten, we then multiplied out and found in about 90 multiplications-by-2, we were somewhere around the edges of the observable universe and 13.79+ billion years.

 I thought you might take a minute to give me a quick answer.